nathanthorell/sql-tools/README.md

 Then adjust the connection strings and other settings according to your environment.

-The tools will read these environment variables to establish connections to your SQL Server instances.
+The tools will read these environment variables to establish connections to the various SQL instances.

 ### Tool Configurations